insin/nwb/docs/Commands.md

 When run in a `react-app` project, `serve` will serve the app with hot module reloading and display of syntax errors and React component rendering errors as overlays.

+**In Inferno and Preact apps:**

+These apps are pre-configured to use their React compatibility layer if React is imported, so you can try to re-use existing React components out of the box.

 **In other web apps:**

 When run in a `web-app` project, `serve` will serve the app with Hot Module Replacement (HMR) and display of syntax errors as an overlay, *but* you will have to [manually configure your JavaScript code](https://webpack.github.io/docs/hot-module-replacement.html) if you wish to make use of HMR.